Author: Jarod Bona

 Ultimately, the question is whether the conduct is competition itself or inhibits competition.
 The answer isn’t always easy.
 But as you issue spot, always keep this idea in mind.

-Please feel free to contact me if you think you might have a situation that calls for further analysis.
+Please feel free to contact us if you think you might have a situation that calls for further analysis.